-The Advanced Technological Education (ATE) program promotes improvement in the education of science and engineering technicians at the undergraduate and the secondary school levels.
-Proposals to the program may aim to affect specialized technology courses or core science, mathematics, and technology courses that serve as immediate prerequisites or co-requisites for specialized technology courses/programs.
+The Advanced Technological Education (ATE) program supports the education of the skilled technical workforce at the undergraduate and secondary school levels.
+The skilled technical workforce has been defined as individuals who use a high level of science and engineering skills in their jobs but do not hold a baccalaureate degree.
+Proposals to the program may aim to affect specialized technology courses or core science, mathematics, and technology courses that serve as immediate prerequisites or co-requisites for specialized technician education courses/programs.
 The curricular focus and the activities of all projects should demonstrably contribute to the ATE program's central goals: producing more qualified science and engineering technicians to meet workforce demands, and improving the technical skills and the general science, technology, engineering, and mathematics (STEM) preparation of these technicians and the educators who prepare them.
-To this end, it is expected that courses developed or updated will be credit-bearing courses, although materials may also support incumbent worker education.
+To this end, it is expected that courses developed or updated will be credit-bearing courses, although materials may also support

 The ATE program focuses on IHEs that award two-year degrees in advanced technology fields and expects these IHEs and their faculty to have significant leadership roles on all projects.
+It is recommended that two-year IHEs serve as the fiscal lead on proposals with four-year IHEs being sub-awardees.
+When a four-year IHE submits as the fiscal lead, then two-year IHE faculty must be PI or Co-PIs.
 Effective technological education programs should involve partnerships in which two-year IHEs work with four-year IHEs, secondary schools, business, industry, economic development agencies, and government.
-The partnerships and collaborations should respond to employers' hiring needs for highly-skilled technicians with the ability to learn and embrace change.
+The partnerships and collaborations should respond to employers' hiring needs for highly skilled technicians with the ability to learn and embrace change.
 Projects that focus on secondary school teachers and students must demonstrate a clear pathway to a two-year technician education program.
+When a secondary institution or school district develops a proposal, community college faculty must be PI or Co-PIs.

-Fields of technology supported by the ATE program include, but are not limited to, advanced manufacturing technologies, agricultural and biotechnologies, energy and environmental technologies, engineering technologies, information technologies, micro- and nano-technologies, security technologies, geospatial technologies, and applied research on technician education that informs all supported areas.
+Fields of technology supported by the ATE program include, but are not limited to, advanced manufacturing technologies, agricultural and bio- technologies, energy and environmental technologies, engineering technologies, information technologies, micro- and nano-technologies, security technologies, geospatial technologies, autonomous technologies, and applied research on technician education that informs all supported areas.
 The ATE program is interested in projects addressing issues in rural technician education and projects that broaden the diversity of the entry-level technical workforce including strategies to recruit veterans into technician education programs.
-The ATE program does not support projects that focus on students who will become health, veterinary, or medical technicians.
+The ATE program is also interested in recruiting, retaining and completing students with disabilities into STEM technician education programs.
+The ATE program does not support projects that focus on students who will become health, veterinary, or medical technicians

 Activities may have either a national or a regional focus, but not a purely local one as results and outcomes should be applicable to a broad community.
 Projects must, however, have an institutional impact and make a case that graduates with these skills will have a measurable impact on the local workforce.
-All projects must be guided by a coherent vision of technological education--a vision that recognizes technicians as life-long learners together with the needs of the modern workplace, including employability skills, and the articulation of educational programs at different levels.
+All projects must be guided by a coherent vision of technological education -- a vision that recognizes technicians as life-long learners together with the needs of the modern workplace, including employability skills, and the articulation of educational programs at different levels.